hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Creating a Leaderboard/Lua Leaderboards.md

 ```
 The message is received and the Leaderboard name is retrieved then used in a print function.

-Bind the function you just made to be invoked everytime a newHighScore message is received by the game.
+Bind the function you just made to be invoked each time a newHighScore message is received by the game.

 ```
 gs.getMessageHandler().setNewHighScoreMessageHandler(onNewHighScoreMessage)